Virj280/farlands/README.md

 Also there's a bunch of screenshots of me going through the farlands to make sure my math actually functions

 They're located here: https://drive.google.com/file/d/1KefZslhIhRSKHm0Z_zd-pvSXy-NedrFD/view?usp=sharing

+(Oh and don't worry there's totally no hidden easter eggs in this website or anything)